Pandemic living has some interesting scenarios for learning how to navigate or sail on Zoom.

-Fast forward to about 5 years ago; give or take a year.
-Doesn’t matter.
+Fast forward to August, 2010.
 Morning forecast: about the same as the 1998 incident.
 Thunderstorms.
 Severe.
 Moving fast.
 Clear band of strong winds.
 This time, however, we had smart phones and radar.

 I kept the one class we had that day pretty close for our morning sail.
-I intended to do a short n sweet sail, get off the water way early, and watch it all blow through during lunch and some extra classroom.
-While on the water, I got a call from a recenet graduate hoping to come out for his practice session that afternoon.
+I intended to do a short n sweet lesson, get off the water way early, and watch it all blow through during lunch and some extra classroom.
+While on the water, I got a call from a recent graduate hoping to come out for one of his practice sails that afternoon.
 Sorry; no. Bad forecast.
 He pushed; I explained the severity of the forecast.
-He tied soem more.
+He tried some more.

 “No fucking way!
 I’m not going to let you come out here just to die in some violent thunderstorm!
 You’ll come out another time – live to sail another day!”
 The first sentence is an exact quote; the second is approximate.
 The message is clear.